 Issue Brief Examines Medicaid Coverage for Medically Frail Individuals

 An obscure clause in the Affordable Care Act’s Medicaid expansion allows individuals with serious mental health or substance use needs to access the traditional state Medicaid plan benefit package, which often covers more services.
-A new issue brief from the National Council for Behavioral Health and Community Catalyst provides information and resources to help states identify and reach out to this population, ensuring they enroll in the plan that is most appropriate to meet their needs.
+A new issue brief from the National Council for Mental Wellbeing and Community Catalyst provides information and resources to help states identify and reach out to this population, ensuring they enroll in the plan that is most appropriate to meet their needs.

 The Affordable Care Act permits states to offer Medicaid expansion plans (known as Alternative Benefit Plans) that differ from, and in some cases cover fewer services than, traditional Medicaid.
 However, individuals identified as “medically frail” – including those with serious mental illness or substance use disorders – are exempt from mandatory enrollment in Medicaid Alternative Benefit Plans.

 The issue brief, Promoting Effective Identification of “Medically Frail” Individuals Under Medicaid Expansion, is designed to help state policymakers to develop an effective strategy for ensuring medically frail individuals get appropriate services.
 Some consumers are designated as medically frail because of their complex health conditions, and have needs that may not be met in Medicaid expansion plans that offer less coverage than traditional Medicaid.